Skip to main content

 5 mentions Positive Neutral Negative

-• “Like sure, yeah, as with any VS rhythm game editor, I get to put the notes down and chart a song in a way I feel is appropriate, but then there's a VFX/shader tab where I might give kick drums a little more oomph by accompanying them with triggers that increase bloom and zoom the camera in slightly when a heavy sound happens.
-On top of that, there's a storyboard tab where you can keyframe animations for sprites (in-game basic shapes or even import your own images).”
+• “Like sure, yeah, as with any vsrg editor I get to put the notes down and chart a song in a way I feel is appropriate, but then there's a vfx/shader tab where I might give kick drums a little more oomph if I accompany it with triggers that increase the bloom and zoom the camera in a smidge when such a heavy sound happens, and on top of that, there's a storyboard tab where you can keyframe animations for sprites (in-game basic shapes or even import your own images).”

-• “Mania mapper seeking self-expression wanting to possibly dabble with adding visuals to your charts and place keyframes on a timeline to craft your own storyboard—I strongly suggest you try fluxis and make something fun for the world to play.”
+• “Mania mapper seeking self-expression wanting to possibly dabble with adding visuals to your charts and place keyframes on a timeline to craft your own storyboard, I suggest you strongly please try Fluxis and make something fun for the world to play.”

 • “Super cool rhythm game that takes the core mechanics of a mania game and packs it together with clean visuals, cool shaders, and sweet SV maps.”